ARIA-Funded-TREND/HMS/README.md

 ## Reproducing the Main Results

 The default implementation corresponds to Equations (7–9) in the paper where latent Q, K, V tokens are initialized from normal distributions.
 Running the provided training scripts reproduces the results reported in the paper.

-For experimentation with the joint internal state μ, the belief-state update described in Equation (1) can optionally be implemented.

----

-## Co⁴-MLP Variant

-The codebase can also reproduce the Co⁴-MLP variant, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
+The codebase can also reproduce the Co⁴-MLP variant, which simply feeds the modulated $V$ tokens into an MLP block, removing attention entirely.

 To run this configuration:

 - Implement Equations (10–12)
 - Initialize latent tokens directly from input projections

+For experimentation with the joint internal state μ, the belief-state update described in Equation (1) can optionally be implemented.

 ---